 5 Dehydration symptoms and signs.
-Dehydration is a serious health problem that many faces yearly, and it can happen to anybody in any season.
-Yes, you heard right, dehydration symptoms and signs are not readily detectable by most, and anybody can suffer from dehydration in the summer months and during winter and springs if your body lacks adequate fluids.
+Dehydration is a severe health problem that many face yearly, and it can happen to anybody in any season.
+Yes, you heard right, dehydration symptoms and signs are not readily detectable by most, and anybody can suffer from dehydration.
+And this can happen in the summer months and during winter and springs if your body lacks adequate fluids.

-- 1.The thirst that comes with dry, sticky mouth
+1.The thirst that comes with a dry, sticky mouth

-Some of the first signals that your body sends when you are getting dehydrated include the increased feeling of thirst and a dry, sticky sensation in your mouth.
-Getting these dehydration symptoms and signs means you are not drinking enough fluids and may indicate that you have mild to moderate dehydration.
+Some of the first signals that your body sends when you are getting dehydrated include the increased feeling of thirst.
+And that often comes with a dry, sticky sensation in your mouth.
+Getting these dehydration symptoms and signs means you are not drinking enough fluids.
+And in most cases, it may indicate that you have mild to moderate dehydration.

-- 2. Dry eyes or blurry vision
+2. Dry eyes or blurry vision

-Have you ever experienced having dry eyes or blurry vision while exercising for quite a long duration?
+Have you ever experienced dry eyes or blurry vision while exercising for quite a long duration?
 This can be a sign that your overall fluid levels have dropped due to excessive sweating.
 When you are dehydrated, any part of your body that is typically moist will feel dry.

-- 3. Muscle cramps
+3. Muscle cramps

-- 4. Headaches, lightheadedness, and disorientation
+4. Headaches, lightheadedness, and disorientation

-Lightheadedness and disorientation are one of the two most serious signs of dehydration and symptoms.
+Lightheadedness and disorientation are one of the two most severe signs of dehydration and symptoms.
 When dehydration triggers headaches, lightheadedness, and disorientation, it is because the brain has temporarily contracted.

-Although there are recommendations on daily water intake based on studies, the amount of water that the body needs vary from one person to another and is dependent on a lot of factors.
+Although there are recommendations on daily water intake based on studies, the amount of water that the body needs vary from one person to another.
+And, in some cases, dependent on a lot of factors.
 Some of these factors include how active your lifestyle is, the condition of your health, and where you live.